Carlos Bacca: Atlético Junior

 Bacca began his professional career with Atlético Junior in 2006, where he did not have many chances to play.
 While playing football, Bacca had a second job working as a bus driver's assistant, to earn more money since his family came from a poor background.
 On loan at Barranquilla FC in 2007, Bacca made 27 appearances and scored 12 goals.
 After that, he joined Venezuelan club Minervén on loan for a season.
 Bacca led the club into second place in the league, scoring 12 goals in 29 games.
 In 2008, Bacca rejoined Barranquilla on loan once again and was the league top scorer with 14 goals in 19 games.

+Bacca made his professional debut on 1 March 2009 in a 2009 Apertura match against Deportivo Pasto; with the score at 0-0, Bacca entered the game as a sub and scored two goals in 15 minutes to give his club a 2-0 victory.
 In his first professional season at Junior, Bacca quickly earned himself a regular first team place and was the top scorer in the 2009 Copa Colombia.
 One year later, in 2010, he became the winner and top goalscorer of the Categoría Primera A, repeating in 2011 as winner and top goalscorer giving Junior their sixth and seventh Colombian titles.

 Since making a breakthrough at Atlético Junior, Bacca had attracted clubs' interest, mostly from Europe.
 Many clubs in Europe like Russian side Lokomotiv Moscow and Chievo came close to Bacca's signature, but those moves were never completed.
 Bacca revealed that he nearly joined Lokomotiv, but his hopes of moving to Russia ended after the club instead signed Ecuadorian striker Felipe Caicedo.